-Dr Ron Ehrlich [00:16:21] Now, apart from avoiding statins, how do we improve our sulphates?
+Dr Ron Ehrlich [00:16:21] Now, apart from avoiding statins, how do we improve our sulfates?

 Dr Ron Ehrlich [00:18:40] Start seeing some mental health issues as well, which are fairly common now.
 Well, you’ve said so much there.
 I wish I had my whiteboard in behind me and I could make.
-But here we have the demonisation of cholesterol and actually the utilisation of statins.
-We have the demonisation of sunlight and its ability to produce vitamin D that we need.
+But here we have the demonization of cholesterol and actually the utilization of statins.
+We have the demonization of sunlight and its ability to produce vitamin D that we need.
 And we have the ubiquitous use of glyphosate, which interrupts all of those programs.

 Dr Stephanie Seneff [00:19:12] Exactly.
 So you wonder why we’re sick.

 Dr Ron Ehrlich [00:19:16] It’s the perfect storm.
 I mean, how do you… Look… This is a much bigger question.
 Stepping back from all of this, how do you reconcile these really bizarre public health initiatives?
 What are your thoughts?

 Dr Stephanie Seneff [00:19:30] I mean, I don’t.
 I’m absolutely astonished that people haven’t woken up.
 I feel like I’m screaming to the rooftops and lots of my friends are, too.
 And for so many people I personally know who are very aware that we’re in a mess and they’re all trying to deliver the message that we’re broken, that our health care system is broken, our food system is broken.
 We’re prescribing way too many drugs.
 I mean, all of this is wrong.
 It’s all wrong.
 And we’re so sick.